open-game-system/.github/profile/README.md

 ## Key Features

-- 🌐 **Web-First Architecture**: Everything is designed for games that live primarily on the web
+- **Web-First Architecture** 🌐: Everything is designed for games that live primarily on the web
-- 🔄 **Protocol-Based Approach**: Clear communication protocols between web games and native capabilities
+- **Protocol-Based Approach** 🔄: Clear communication protocols between web games and native capabilities
-- 🔐 **Independent Identity**: Games maintain their own authentication and user management
+- **Independent Identity** 🔐: Games maintain their own user management systems
-- 📱 **Cross-Platform Support**: Works across browsers, iOS, Android, and smart TVs
+- **Cross-Platform Support** 📱: Works across browsers, iOS, Android, and smart TVs
-- 📦 **TypeScript SDKs**: Well-documented TypeScript libraries with React components
+- **TypeScript SDKs** 📦: Well-documented TypeScript libraries with React components
 - **Native Capabilities** 🔔: Push notifications, TV casting, and more
 - **Developer-First** 💻: Simple SDKs with clear, consistent patterns
 - **Independent Integration** 🧩: Use only the components you need